 porate value to open the door to an efficient and affluent future.
-To do so, it is essential for us to increase our presence in society, gain the understanding and cooperation of a wide range of stakeholders, including partner companies and local communities, and to work to use our sensing technology to create new economic value by linking it to a more affluent society and to convenience in daily life," Shimizu said.
-The greatest chaltogether to create social value.
-We hope lenge for a regionally rooted semiconductor business is the substantial water and electricity required for manufacturing.
-Based on the Road to Zero, the Sony Group's long-term environmental plan, Sony Semiconductor Solutions has enhanced its approaches to reducing greenhouse gas emissions at each office and plant as its responsibility for the environment.
+To do so, it is essential for us to increase our presence in society, gain the understanding and cooperation of a wide range of stakeholders, including partner companies and local communities, and to work together to create social value.
+We hope to use our sensing technology to create new economic value by linking it to a more affluent society and to convenience in daily life," Shimizu said.